-The California Community Colleges is the largest higher education system in the nation with 113 campuses and 78 centers serving 2.1 million students each year.
-Community colleges provide workforce training, basic skills courses in English and math and prepare students for transfer to four-year colleges and universities.
+The California Community Colleges is the largest higher education system in the nation with 115 colleges and 78 centers serving 2.1 million students each year.
+Community colleges provide workforce training and certifications, basic skills courses in English and math and prepare students for transfer to four-year colleges and universities.

-California is experiencing impressive economic growth, something California Gov. Jerry Brown attributes to the diversity of the California business environment, "from movies to the Internet to agriculture - the incredible array of businesses that make up the state."
+California is experiencing impressive economic growth, which has been attributed to the diversity of industries that make up the California business environment.
 However, a widening gap exists between what employers need to continue that economic growth and what California's labor pool currently offers.
 Statistics show by 2025, 30 percent of all job openings in California - more than 1 million jobs - will require postsecondary education training such as middle-skills degrees (for jobs that require more than a high school diploma but less than a four-year bachelor's degree), certificates and credentials.
 California's education pipeline is not keeping pace with employer demands.

 In 2015, the California Community Colleges Board of Governors Task Force on Workforce, Job Creation and a Strong Economy came together with one goal: close the skills gap that employers say is a barrier to filling existing jobs and fueling job creation.
-They developed 25 recommendations that seek to strengthen workforce education throughout the 113-college system, and help ensure a workforce with relevant skills and quality credentials that meet current and future employer needs, filling existing jobs and fueling job creation.
+They developed 25 recommendations that seek to strengthen workforce education throughout the 115-college system, and help ensure a workforce with relevant skills and quality credentials that meet current and future employer needs, filling existing jobs and fueling job creation.